CANTONESE AND TANG POEMS ; 3 sessions 18 July - 8 August, 2009

 GERMAN EXPRESSIONIST PAINTER EMIL NOLDE – talk by Joseph Lee : 20 November, 2010

-GWEN BOOK CLUB (1) "the unbearable lightness of being" by Milan Kundera: 4 December, 2010
+GWEN BOOK CLUB (1) - THE UNBEARABLE LIGHTNESS OF BEING by Milan Kundera: 4 December, 2010

 "PHOTOGRAPHING CHINA" talk by Aaron Li: 11 Dec 2010